joaopsys/NowCrawling/README.md

 The following options are used **(note that nearly all of these are fully case insensitive, as well as their arguments)**:
 * `-c`, `--content`: This tells **NowCrawling** that you want to use it in *Content Crawling Mode*, whereby it will look for content matches and print them to the screen and, optionally, save them to a file.
 An alternative mode, which we covered [previously](FIXME), is the *File Crawling Mode* (`-f`, `--file-crawling`).
 * `-k`, `--keywords`: This argument works as it did in *File Crawling Mode* (see [the previous example](FIXME)).
 In this particular case, we do a generic search for a "gmail leak".
 * `-m`, `--match`: This option is somewhat similar to the `-r` option in *File Crawling Mode*.
 It is the obligatory regex you want to use to match patterns.
 Anything that matches the regex supplied with `-m` will be printed to the console and optionally saved to a file (if such a file has been supplied with `-o`).
-In our example, we supply a **ridiculously oversimplyfying email-match regex** to find leaked gmail emails.
+In our example, we supply a **ridiculously oversimplified email-match regex** to find leaked gmail emails.
 This is simple, but has moderately good results and should be enough to get you started.
 * `-o`, `--output-file`: This optional parameter can be used to pass a file where **NowCrawling** will write the results, besides the standard output.
 We use it to redirect all our matches to `leaked_emails.txt`, which we could later use in other ways.

 #### Finding leaked gmail addresses *and* passwords